hannorein/Keplers-Goat-Herd/README.md

 Another small update:

-- By using a 4th order initial condition (requiring one sin(), cos() and sqrt() operation).
-The Newton-Raphson method converges in 1 step for the test problem.
+- By using a 4th order initial condition (requiring one sin(), cos() and sqrt() operation), the Newton-Raphson method converges in 1 step for the test problem.
 This makes it faster than the contour method when building with "-march-native".

-- This also has the advantage that it can automatically stop the iteration when converged.
-For this test case, this is not important (it always uses one step).
+- Notee that this also has the advantage that it can automatically stop the iteration when converged.
+For this test case, this is not important as the method always converges in one step.
+But it would help significantly if there are rare cases where one needs more than one step.

 **Added by Hanno Rein, April 4th 2021:**